The more stressed, scared and frustrated we are, the more tempting it is to engage in controlling behavior with our children.

-Here are some examples of typical threats and punishments that some parents use as tools to conduct their controlling behavior:
+Here are some examples of typical threats and punishments that some parents use as tools:

 "If you don't behave, I will leave!" or in another version "If you do not do as I say, you will have to go sit on the stool all alone (time-out)!"

 As such they do seem quite harmless.
 There's no direct threat of physical punishment or forceful parental intervention.

 Quite opposite of intervention, in fact: The threat here is of abandonment, which to a child may be just as frightening ... or even more!